awez/amirrajan.github.com/_posts/2013-07-23-why-so-mean.md

 Your past experience matters, and I know you want your expertise to be acknowledged and respected.
 But that's already happened... _that's why they hired you/brought you in_.
 So join the team, keep your ears open and take the role of a student.
 Learn as much as you possibly can from your _peers_.

 ##Play nice with others, personality patterns I've seen
 Some people get put off by personality surveys.
-It's crazy to think that you know everything about _me_ from a stupid questionnaire.
-But through my experience, I've seen a number of personality patterns.
+It's crazy to think that you know everything about _me_ from a stupid questionnaire. _But_ through my experience, I _have_ seen a number of personality patterns.
 Here are the ones that have really stood out to me.
 It may help you get along better with people if you're generally aware of these types of things and will help you avoid coming off as mean when you didn't intend to.
 Here are a list of the personalities, pros, cons, general observations.

 ###The "get to the point" personality
 I'd like to say these guys are natural born leaders (and kind of mean be nature).
 Here are some defining traits: